mkpetterson/2016-elections/README.md

 - A column was added for the percentage of eligible voters who voted in the 2012 election.
 - The 'rural_cc' column, which is a categorical variable describing the county as rural, metro, or urban (metro-adjacent or non-metro-adjacent), was replaced with 4 boolean columns.
 - Further EDA showed that a few columns were highly correlated and thus should be removed for linear regression.
 Non-white percent, percent white who have less than a high school education, and the percent white who have less than a college education were all removed as they were redundant with the racially neutral columns with similar metrics.
+- Similarly, Hispanic percent and black percent were removed as they are highly correlated with white percent.

 Snapshot of the original dataset: